-For more ideas on how to embellish your wall hanging, you can read more on my blog.
 Note that some of these ideas, such as embroidery, should be done before cutting and sewing the project.
 If this is the case, be careful not to put any of your embellishments on the cut line or within 1/2” of the edge of the project where you will be sewing.

 Okay, now let’s make a cool wall hanging!

 - 1 fat quarter of DIY wall hanging project by yours truly